 Nova Southeastern University, with its entry-level program leading to a Doctor of Occupational Therapy (O.T.D.) degree, is one of the pioneer accredited university programs that offer entry-level doctoral degrees in occupational therapy.
-Classes for NSU’s 3 1/3-year, blended (hybrid) distance/face-to-face O.T.D. program are held at the NSU Tampa Campus.
+Classes for NSU’s 3 1/3-year, blended (hybrid) distance/face-to-face O.T.D. program are held at the NSU Tampa Bay Regional Campus, located in Clearwater, FL.
 The program, designed to attract creative and compassionate individuals who like to help others achieve their potential, meets the need for occupational therapy education beyond a master’s degree by students who want flexibility while performing their domestic roles.The Doctor of Occupational Therapy Entry Level Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE®) of the American Occupational Therapy Association (AOTA), which is located at the Accreditation Department, American Occupational Therapy Association (AOTA),

 6116 Executive Boulevard, Suite 200,